EtienneLafond/chemar/README.md

 markerRoot1.add( mesh1 );
 ```

-This is normal Three.js code.
 We create a cube geometry, and a material.
 We then create a mesh, and add it to the markerRoot.
 The markerRoot is the object which is attached to the marker.
 This means that the cube will be attached to the marker.
 If we instead wanted to add a sphere, we could change the geometry1 properties like this:
 ```js
 let geometry1 = new THREE.SphereGeometry(1,32,16);
 let material1 = new THREE.MeshNormalMaterial({